dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part5transport/index.md

 Silvius paused as he bowed his head.

-“ilmater, please guide me with your vision and support me with your aid so that I may guide others on their paths”
+“Ilmater, please guide me with your vision and support me with your aid so that I may guide others on their paths”

 “Of course.
 I always have and will.
 And Remember Silvius, Even the deepest darkness is part of the shadows. many that seem gone are merely broken.
 Goodbye for now my son”